As a sales leader, have you ever color-coded your calendar to keep track of all your weekly meetings?

 Set up

-Then set up a true action plan.
-Another way to actually involve others would be, "Talk me through Maggie how you're leveraging your business development representative to help you with developing pipeline and ensuring you're getting quality leads that are qualified".
+Maggie, talk me through how you're leveraging your business development representative to help you with developing pipeline and ensuring you're getting quality leads that are qualified

 We, of course, want to make sure our reps are bought into the strategy and the progress of our sessions.